Gabilopez1/Project-3-Capstone-/starter_file/README.md

 ## Dataset

 ### Overview
-*TODO*: Explain about the data you are using and where you got it from.
+The data you are using is related to red variants of the Portuguese "Vinho Verde" wine.  and I got it from UC Irvine Machine Learning Repository

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.